itswisdomagain/cake_wallet/howto-build-macos.md

 ### 1. Installing Package Dependencies

 The following packages must be installed on your build system.
-Skip this step if they are already installed.
+Skip this step if they are already installed OR if building for only bitcoin and decred.

 `$ brew install python autoconf automake libtool doxygen graphviz`